joelouthan/Theologicus/src/pastorals/titus3-1-7.md

 ## Christ Appeared: He Glorified Us

->Romans 8:30 (CSB) And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.
+>Romans 8:30 And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.

 If Christ perfectly saved us, sanctified us because He is God and He is perfect and He cannot lie and He cannot break promises, then in that promise it is not bad English for Paul to write down these words: